-Furthermore, employee morale is also crucial to the successful implementation of MAX^{HR}.
+Furthermore, employee morale is also crucial the successful to implementation of NSPS.
 Ensuring that employees feel their rights are protected and safeguards are in place to prevent abuse or adverse actions derives in part from independent and effective collective bargaining, labor relations, and appeals processes.
-The Secretary and the HSLRB should do all in their power to create an open and fair working environment.
-At the same time, DHS must continue to engage in the important consultative relationship with management organizations such as FMA.
+The Secretary and the NSLRB should do all in their power to create an open and fair working environment.
+At the same time, DOD must continue to engage in the important consultative relationship with management organizations such as FMA.

 There are additional challenges that face a new pay-banding system.
-We are confident that the Department, in conjunction with OPM, is looking to the current GS system as a baseline for the job clusters and pay bands.
+We are hopeful that the Department, in conjunction with OPM, is looking to the current GS system as a baseline for the job clusters and pay bands.
 This will go a long way towards easing some concerns for current managers and employees that their pay will be unfairly compromised.

-We at FMA cannot stress enough the need to take a cautious and deliberate path for implementing the new regulations.
-It appears that DHS and OPM are committed to this approach.
+We at FMA cannot stress enough the need to take a cautious and deliberate path for implementing the final regulations.
+It appears that DOD and OPM are committed to implementing the new regulations with minimal emphasis placed on a slow and reflective process.
+We caution this approach.
 We recommend continued collaboration with management and employee groups as well as independent review and auditing by the Government Accountability Office, with the oversight of Congress.
 Through these checks and balances, we are hopeful that a set of guiding principles will emerge to assist other agencies in their expected personnel reform efforts.

 We at FMA are cautiously optimistic that the new personnel system will be as dynamic, flexible and responsive to modern threats as it needs to be.
-While we remain concerned with some areas at the dawn of the system's rollout, the willingness of the Office of Personnel Management and the Department of Homeland Security to reach out to employee organizations such as FMA is a positive indicator of collaboration and transparency.
+While we remain concerned with some areas at the dawn of the system's rollout, the willingness of the Office of Personnel Management and the Department of Defense to reach out to employee organizations such as FMA is a positive indicator of collaboration and transparency.
 We look forward to continuing to work closely with Department and Agency officials.

-Thank you again, Mr. Chairman, for the opportunity to testify before your committee and for your time and attention to this important matter.
+Thank you again, Ms. Chairman, for the opportunity to testify before your subcommittee and for your time and attention to this important matter.
 Should you need any additional feedback or questions, we would be glad to offer our assistance.